Jayvlyn/Yahtzee/README.md

    - The game continues until all scorecard categories are filled for all players.

 5. **Winning the Game**
-   - At the end of the game, the player with the highest total score is declared the winner.
+   - At the end of the game, the player with the highest grand total is declared the winner.

 ## Enjoy the Game!

 We hope you have fun playing this digital version of Yahtzee!
-If you encounter any issues, feel free to reach out for support.